Thai Airways International fleet: Boeing 787-9

 Thai Airways announced plans to lease two Boeing 787-9s from ILFC in 2011, which were delivered to the airline in 2016.
 On 20 February 2024, Thai Airways announced an order for 45 Boeing 787-9s directly from Boeing, along with options for an additional 35 aircraft.
 These options can be converted to the larger Boeing 787-10 or the Boeing 777X series as the airline seeks to modernize and expand its widebody fleet and international network.
-Thai Airways’ Boeing 787-9s will be equipped with GEnx engines.To meet demand in high-traffic Asian markets, the airline converted six of its aircraft orders to the Boeing 787-10.
+Thai Airways’ Boeing 787-9s will be equipped with GEnx engines.
+To meet demand in high-traffic Asian markets, the airline converted six of its aircraft orders to the Boeing 787-10.
 These Boeing 787s will also feature new business class seats, premium economy, and economy class—similar to the retrofitted Boeing 777-300ERs.
-Additionally, Thai Airways has signed lease agreements with AerCap for four Boeing 787-9s—one of which has already been delivered—and with Air Lease Corporation for another three..
+Additionally, Thai Airways has signed lease agreements with AerCap for four Boeing 787-9s—one of which has already been delivered—and with Air Lease Corporation for another three.
 In total, Thai Airways is scheduled to take delivery of 44 Boeing 787-9s and 6 Boeing 787-10s.
+Two of the Boeing 787-9s leased from AerCap were delivered in May 2024 and October 2025.